Python-GIS-book/site/source/back-matter/md/glossary.md

   A coordinate reference system (CRS) described how the coordinates or geometries are related to the places on Earth.
 It typically includes a set of geographic or projected coordinates and a mathematical model that describes the shape of the Earth and the relationship between the coordinates and their positions on the Earth's surface.
 A CRS is used to locate positions accurately and to enable the exchange of geographic data between different systems and applications.

 Coordinate transformation
-  See {term}`Map reprojection`.
+  See {term}`Map reprojection.`.

 Data model
   A data model is an conceptual (abstract) model that shows how elements of data are organized and how they relate to one another in a standardized manner and how the data relate to properties of real-world entities.
 Examples of data models are e.g. vector data model consisting of points, lines and areas; and raster data model constituted of a grid-like structure that hold the values for each grid cell.

 Data type
   An attribute defining the characteristics of a value in a program.